DanRebelato/PowerBI-Entregas/README-EN.md

 ## 🧩 About the Data

-> ⚠️ Due to confidentiality reasons, the original data used in this project is not available for consultation or sharing.

 The Excel-based data used in this dashboard was generated through a full ETL (Extract, Transform, Load) process, including:

 - Raw data extraction via SAP, from different modules and operational reports;